How Damages are Calculated in a Car Accident Case

 Are you looking for a best car accident attorney?
 If you believe you were not at fault after sustaining injuries in a car crash, we can help.
 Call 1 (773) 825-3547 NOW for your free consultation into car accident cases.
 We have over 20 years of experience and a team of highly experienced and friendly attorneys ready to take on your case from beginning to completion.
 Don’t depend on the insurance company to provide you with a fair payout – call us TODAY at 1 (773) 825-3547 and receive so much more by having us determine the true value of your case.

-Contributory Negligence in Accident Cases
+Comparative Negligence in Accident Cases

 Our best car accident attorneys will work with experts to determine the true value of your case by taking into account a number of variables.
 To begin with, it is important to note that the jury, should your case go to court, will determine the fault attributable to each party should it be discovered that you had a part to play in the occurrence of your car accident.
-The jury will typically assign a percentage of fault to each party; however, if your percentage is less than 49% off the total contributory negligence, you’ll still be able to recover compensation.
-That being said, please note that the gross verdict amount will be slashed by the amount of fault you share in the accident.
+The jury will typically assign a percentage of fault to each party; however, if your percentage is less than 49% off the total comparative negligence, you’ll still be able to recover compensation.
+That said, please note that the gross verdict amount will be slashed by the amount of fault you share in the accident.

 Medical Expenses in Car Accident Cases – Who’s Responsible?